In My Mother's Skin: Cast

+Production

+Principal photography took place in Bacolod and it took 16 days until July 2022.

 Release

 An international co-production of the Philippines, Singapore and Taiwan, In My Mother's Skin premiered at the 2023 Sundance Film Festival, as part of the festival's "Midnight" section on January 21, 2023.
 It is the only non-English-language film in the section.
-Amazon Studios acquired the global rights to the film, marking its first acquisition of the festival, and will make it available to stream worldwide on Prime Video.
+Amazon MGM Studios acquired the global rights to the film, marking its first acquisition of the festival, and made it available to stream worldwide on Prime Video on October 12, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 27 reviews, with an average rating of 6.7/10.
+Reviewing In My Mother's Skin following its premiere at Sundance, Benjamin Franz of Film Threat gave the film a score of 8 out of 10 and wrote: "… guaranteed to give you nightmares."